All Through the Night (Jules Shear song): Chart performance

 "All Through The Night" was released in the United States in September 1984.
-It debuted on the Billboard Hot 100 at number 49, and reached a peak position of five in its 10th week, becoming Lauper's fourth consecutive top five in the U.S. The song achieved some crossover success, peaking at number four on the Adult Contemporary chart for three weeks, and reaching a peak position of 38 on the Mainstream Rock Chart.
+It debuted on the Billboard Hot 100 at number 49, and reached a peak position of five in its 10th week, becoming Lauper's fourth consecutive top five in the U.S. This makes Lauper the first female singer to have four top five singles on the Hot 100 from one album.
+The song achieved some crossover success, peaking at number four on the Adult Contemporary chart for three weeks, and reaching a peak position of 38 on the Mainstream Rock Chart.
 "All Through the Night" made Lauper the first female singer to generate four top 10 hits in the Hot 100 from a debut album.
 The week ending January 19, 1985, while it was moving down the Hot 100, it was the biggest free-faller, falling from #33 to #64.
 In Canada, the single peaked at number seven on the RPM singles chart in December 1984, and was certified gold by the Music Canada in January 1985.

 In the United Kingdom, the song did not perform as well as Lauper's previous releases.
 It debuted at number 82 on the UK Singles Chart in November 1984, peaking at number 64, staying only six weeks on the chart.
 The single performed similarly throughout the rest of Europe, peaking at number 16 in Switzerland, and at number 35 in Germany.
 It was more successful in Austria, where it peaked at number five, becoming her fourth consecutive top five in the country.